40 Medium Dog Breeds to Fit Any Family

 Bluetick coonhound

 Bluetick coonhounds are dogs with two contrasting sides.
 They are unswerving hunters, and channeling their instincts appropriately is key to having a happy, manageable dog.
-But when you meet their needs, Ellis says coonhounds are easygoing and sweet.
-These loyal dogs crave affection and are happy to snooze beside you after a day of scent-working or tracking.
+But when you meet their needs, coonhounds are easygoing and sweet, Ellis says.
+These loyal dogs crave affection and are happy to snooze beside you after a day of scent-work or tracking.

 Breed overview